 Be Prepared, Not Scared

 In 2016, Hurricane Matthew, the first Category 5 hurricane since 2007, caused catastrophic destruction to Haiti and along the southeastern coast.
-Just a short year later, Hurricane Irma and Hurricane Harvey rocked the Atlantic, and in 2018 Hurricane Florence and Michael hit the Carolinas and Florida coast with a vengeance.
+Just a short year later, Hurricane Irma and Hurricane Harvey rocked the Atlantic.
+In 2018 Hurricane Florence and Michael hit the Carolinas and Florida coast with a vengeance, and, last year, Hurricane Dorian slammed the Bahamas and the Southeast.
 Though the SPCA Albrecht Center and other area shelters were safe from these storms, neighboring communities were preparing for a direct hit.

-As part of a ‘disaster plan,’ a call went out from coastal shelters to inland shelters to assist in transporting homeless animals out of harm’s way.
-Shelters, rescues and national organizations from all over the country stepped up to provide a safe haven for hundreds of vulnerable animals each year, and between the five powerful storms, the SPCA Albrecht Center took in a total of 79 dogs and three bunnies.
-This not only kept coastal shelter animals out of the hurricanes’ paths, but also allowed shelters closer to the impacted areas to have space for emergency intakes after the storm surge.
+This plan includes establishing a network of shelters, rescues and national organizations to assist in transporting homeless animals out of harm’s way.
+Year after year, organizations from all over the country step up to provide a safe haven for hundreds of vulnerable animals.
+Since 2016, the SPCA Albrecht Center has taken in a total of 102 dogs and three bunnies ahead of these powerful storms.
+This not only keeps coastal shelter animals out of the hurricane’s path, but also allows shelters closer to the impacted areas to have space for emergency intakes after the storm surge.

-The SPCA Albrecht Center is asking for your continued support during 'National Disaster Preparedness Month.'
-The 2019 hurricane season is expected to last until November 30th, and we are hoping to take time before the forthcoming season to prepare so we can better help our friends on the coast.
-On our website, supporters can find our ‘Wish List,’ detailing items that we are always in need of at the shelter.
-From towels and blankets to food and toys, we welcome donated supplies that are needed to provide a quality of care for our shelter animals: LetLoveLive.org/Donate.
+On our website, supporters can find our ‘Wish List,’ detailing items that we are always in need of at the shelter, as well as an online donation form so we can purchase necessary supplies and provide medical care.
+From towels and blankets to food and toys to veterinary care, we graciously welcome donated supplies and monetary contributions that are needed to provide a quality of care for our shelter and hurricane relief animals: LetLoveLive.org/Donate.

 In addition to supplies, we are asking supporters to donate their time.
 Volunteers and fosters are vital to our organization.
 They work tirelessly to ensure our animals get the care and find the homes they deserve.
 During times of crisis, volunteers come in to walk our dogs and help keep their kennels clean and cozy, and fosters make room for incoming homeless animals by caring for one of our amazing shelter animals in their home.